Thou shalt not steal; an empty feat,

 If markets truly operated in the ideal manner that the laissez-faire fanatics believe, then what should have happened in the case of tobacco is that people would no longer smoke, since smoking is detrimental to people’s health and it causes many premature deaths.
 But the fact that many people who want to stop smoking are unable to do so shows that there is something wrong with their arguments against the need for government regulations to protect consumers from greedy or unscrupulous individuals and companies.

-There are several important lessons we can draw from this example: individuals and companies will sometimes do everything they possibly can, including lying, deceiving the public, and harming people’s health, in order to accomplish their ends, which, in a capitalist society, means being successful and making as much money as possible.
+There are several important lessons we can draw from this example: individuals and companies will sometimes do everything they possibly can, including lying, deceiving the public through false advertising, and harming people’s health, in order to accomplish their ends, which, in a capitalist society, means being successful and making as much money as possible.
 In other words, individuals and companies cannot always be trusted, as Alan Greenspan and company would have you believe, to act in the best interests of their consumers, since it is possible to have a good reputation even when it is not deserved.
 Moreover, some companies try to silence or intimidate their critics, whether by bribery, such as by making campaign contributions to politicians, firing employees, lawsuits or the threat of lawsuits, and physical violence.

 Friedrich Hayek was immensely proud of his observation that, in a market economy, no single individual possesses the knowledge that, together, all the participants in the economy posses.
-Hence, the communist or socialist belief that a centrally planned economy which is run by a few or even by a large number of individuals will be able to achieve what an undirected and unplanned free market economy can achieve in terms of total output, the variety and quality of the products and services which are available, and their delivery to precisely those places where they are wanted or needed most – and, what is more, at competitive prices – is completely mistaken.
-In other words, the serious economic inefficiencies produced by communism and socialism are inherent flaws of those systems – flaws which cannot be corrected because of the rulers’ attempts to control prices rather than letting them be decided by the free market.
+Hence, the communist or socialist belief that a centrally planned economy which is run by a few or even by a large number of individuals will be able to achieve what an undirected and unplanned free market economy can achieve in terms of total output, the variety and quality of the products and services that are available, and their delivery to precisely those places where they are wanted or needed most – and, what is more, at competitive prices – is completely mistaken.
+In other words, the serious economic inefficiencies produced by communism and socialism are inherent flaws of those systems – flaws which cannot be corrected because of the rulers’ draconian control of prices rather than letting them be decided by the free market.

 This is all very well and true.
-But there is an application of this observation in the realm of regulations that Hayek failed to make, most likely because it would have contradicted his free-market, libertarian, laissez-faire, anti-regulation beliefs.
+But there is an application of this observation in the realm of regulations that Hayek failed to make, most likely because it would have contradicted his free-market, laissez-faire, anti-regulation beliefs.
 The same fact – that no one individual or company can possibly know everything – means that no single individual or company can possibly know all the effects that a product or procedure will have on people, the environment, and everything else on which it can have an effect.
-Often, these consequences are discovered only after a food or drug is consumed by many people, a car is driven, a product is used, a bridge or building is built, or a pesticide or herbicide is sprayed for many years.
+Often, these consequences are discovered only after a food or drug is consumed by many people, a car is driven by many consumers, a product is used, a bridge or building is built, or a pesticide or herbicide is sprayed for many years.

 For example, a person who starts a new construction company may not be aware of all the numerous rules that he must follow if he wants his constructions to be durable, well-built, and safe.
 Due to inexperience, he may decide that this or that rule, feature, or safety procedure is unnecessary and therefore, in order to reduce costs and save money, he will simply ignore it, or is not even aware of it.
 By doing so, he may be able to offer a lower estimate for a project than his competitors, who have been in the industry longer than he has and so understand the reasons for following these rules.
 If there were no rules or regulations, an unsuspecting customer may hire his company, based solely or primarily on his lower estimate.
 As a result of this combination of inexperience on the part of the builder and the desire to save money on the part of the customer, the resulting construction may collapse or fail in other significant ways.
 This is a recurring event in developing countries where regulations are lax, non-existent, or they are not enforced.